islamMaruf/islamMaruf/README.md

 [![Facebook Follow](https://img.shields.io/badge/%20-Connect-black?color=14171A&labelColor=1976d2&logo=facebook&logoColor=ffffff)](https://www.facebook.com/islammaruf7424/)
 [![Website](https://img.shields.io/badge/%20-Website-black?color=14171A&labelColor=45B39D&logo=drone&logoColor=ffffff)](https://www.facebook.com/islammaruf7424/)

 :wave: Hi there, My name is Maruf.
 I'm 25 years old, self-taught, software engineer.
-Currently, I am working at Colgis BD LTD. I like to work with my team and love to share and gather knowledge.I have completed a degree of Bachelor of Science in Computer Science and Engineering from Daffodil International University.I would like to play with design pattern
+Currently, I am working at Colgis BD LTD. I like to work with my team and love to share and gather knowledge.I have completed a degree of Bachelor of Science in Computer Science and Engineering from Daffodil International University.I would like to play with design pattern.
-## :muscle: My Stack
+## My Stack

 ```json
 {